emanuele/git-annex_tutorial/tutorial.md

 Notice that `git annex unlock <file>` removes the symbolic link and copies the content of the file in its place, with write permission.
-Notice that this is a second copy of the file.
+This is a second copy of the file because the one .
 After changing the file, `git-annex add` and `git commit` can be performed as usual.
 Notice that, if you need to frequently change a file, it may be more convenient to store it with `git` instead of `git-annex`.